alakajam-team/alakajam-poc/README.md

 ## Intro

-An work-in-progress proof of concept for an improved Alakajam! site architecture.
+An early proof of concept for an improved Alakajam! site architecture.
 Goals:

 * Switch to TypeScript
 * Improve toolchain for JS/CSS build (faster dev loop in development, faster boot in production)